vvv214/vvv214.github.io/_pages/misc.md

 Personal
 ======
-* I am curious about many things.
+* I am curious about new things.
+* I am enthusiastic about optimizing my daily activities.
 * I like to finish trivial things quite early (e.g., I finished this website).

 Interest
 ======
-* Playing sports:
+* Playing sports: I like to participate in fun activities.
-  - Above average: basketball>swim>hiking>running>badminton
-  - Like to play: football, soccer, frisbee, rock climbing, tennis, golf
+  - Enjoy: basketball>hiking>badminton>tennis>golf>swim>running
+  - Like to watch (too lazy to play myself): Warcraft 3, Heroes of Might & Magic 3, Civilization
   - Do not like: table tennis, workout
-* Playing games, including board games.
-* Cooking (tell me the good restaurants!)
+* Cooking
-* Watching movies (especially summary videos)
+* Watching movies (and movie recaps)
 * Listening to music (I played Erhu!)